Brayden/physql/README.md

 # physql

 How to Run:
-1. `node index` in one screen for server
+1. `node index` in one terminal for server
-2. `python3 -m venv myenv && source myenv/bin/activate` for microphone
+2. `python3 -m venv myenv && source myenv/bin/activate` for microphone in another terminal

 Troubleshoot: